-· · 1

 Unit Title L4C3 Develop Value Propositions

-UAN L/65 0/7915
+UAN UAN L/650/7915

 Level 4

 Credit Value 3

-Guideo d Learning Hours 15
+Guideo Learning Hours 15

-Learnii ng Outcomes Asse ssment Criteria
+Learnir ng Outcomes Asse ssment Criteria

-1. Understand the factors involved in 1.1 Explain how a value proposition is built and the people involved
+1. Understand the 1.1 Explain how a value proposition is built and the people

+factors involved in involved

-creating a value proposition 1.2 Analyse the insights necessary to prepare a value proposition for a customer
+creating a value 1.2 Analyse the insights necessary to prepare a value

+proposition proposition for a customer

-1.3 Evaluate the conditions and constraints of value propositions
+1.3 Evaluate the conditions and constraints of value

+propositions

 2. Be able to prepare and 2.1 Prepare value propositions for customers

-agree value propositions 2.2 Present the value propositions and secure customer agreement
+agree value 2.2 Present the value propositions and secure customer

+propositions agreement

-2.3 Maintain records of successful value propositions for future use
+2.3 Maintain records of successful value propositions for future

+use

 Additional Information Unit purpose and aims To enable learners to understand the factors involved in creating a value proposition.
-Learners will prepare and agree value propositions.
-Details of the relationship Level 4 Sales Executive Apprenticeship between the unit and apprenticeship standards Not explicitly linked to the apprenticeship standard, although this unit may support learning related to S4 Propose and present solutions.
-Location of the unit within the subject/sector classification system 15.4 - Marketing and Sales Indicative Content Indicative Content 1.
-The components of a value proposition and how to access previously successful propositions that may be useful Customer requirements and how to ensure that they are fully understood Issues of clarification, e.g., customer issues, organisational issues, potential issues, evaluation and effect How to highlight strengths and minimise weaknesses The people involved in the proposition, e.g., proposal team, manager, admin etc. The ways that that propositions are objectively reviewed How to fully address customer briefs/requirements How to use persuasive arguments How to use supportive proof and evidence The quantitative and qualitative data used in sales propositions The conditions and constraints, e.g., inclusion of organisation conditions/constraints,
+Learners will prepare and agree value propositions. of the relationship Level 4 Sales Executive Apprenticeship between the unit and apprenticeship standards Not explicitly linked to the apprenticeship standard, although this unit may support learning related to S4 Propose and present solutions. n of the unit within the sector classification 15.4 - Marketing and Sales Indicativ ve Content 1. ative Content 2. • The Business Case: how the implementation of the solution or working with the supplier positively impacts the client situation